Currently, most energy generated worldwide is from burning some sort of fossil fuel like coal and natural gas.

 Several drawbacks from these traditional ways of generating electricity:

-- It’s burning something and the produced smoke pollutes the environment.
+- It’s burning something and the smoke pollutes the environment.

 - It’s mechanically complex and has a lot of physical moving parts.

-- The electricity rate will be revised from time to time as the energy company will have to source for raw materials that fluctuate in price from time to time.
+- The electricity rate will be revised from time to time as the energy company will have to source for raw materials.

 - It costs energy to transport raw materials to the plant to be burned.